Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Can I double this recipe?

-Yes, easily.
-Double everything — use two boxes of mac and cheese, two cans of soup, two cups of milk, four pouches of tuna — and bake in a 9×13 baking dish.
+Absolutely!
+Just double all the ingredients for the recipe — two boxes of mac and cheese, two cans of soup, two cups of milk, and four pouches of tuna (or however you want to calculate it) and you can bake it in a 9×13 baking dish.
+The bake time should be almost the same (30–35 minutes).
+This would be a great option for planned leftovers or if you’re feeding a larger group.

 Serving Ideas

-This casserole is a complete meal on its own — protein, starch, and a creamy sauce all in one dish.
-But if you want to round it out:
+This casserole has everything you need for a meal!
+It has a protein, a starch, and a creamy sauce all in one.
+However, if you want to add more to it:

 - A simple green salad with a light vinaigrette cuts through the richness nicely.